Quick Answer: What Is Commercial Insurance?

 What industries need the most commercial insurance coverage?

-Construction, healthcare, manufacturing, hospitality, and transportation are the industries that typically require the most comprehensive commercial insurance coverage due to elevated exposure to bodily injury, property damage, and liability claims.
+Construction, healthcare, manufacturing, hospitality, and transportation are the industries that typically require the most coverage due to elevated exposure to bodily injury, property damage, and liability claims.
 The Bureau of Labor Statistics (BLS) consistently identifies construction and transportation as the highest-risk sectors for workplace injuries, which directly increases workers’ compensation premiums and overall insurance costs.

 What is business interruption insurance and do I need it?

 Business interruption insurance covers lost revenue and operating expenses when your business is forced to close or reduce operations due to a covered event, such as a fire, storm, or vandalism.
 It is not automatically included in most commercial policies and must be purchased separately or as an add-on.
 According to Swiss Re Institute, the insurance industry paid out over $30 billion in business interruption claims between 2020 and 2024, making it one of the most financially significant commercial coverages available.
+Note that most policies include a waiting period of 48 to 72 hours and cap the benefit period at 12 months, so businesses with high fixed costs should review those terms carefully before assuming they are fully protected.

 How do I choose the right commercial insurance policy for my business?